Christmas and Marriage meet

 Receiving Love

-When we anchor our receiving of love in God who is Love, remembering His demonstration of unconditional love towards us and allow that to fill us, our dependability on love from another person becomes loosed.
-We can then receive love from one another in the knowledge and satisfaction of being loved by God first, and graciously accept love shown to us in relationships here and now that are in a restorative process.
+When we anchor our receiving of love in God who is Love, and remember His demonstration of unconditional love towards us, allowing that to fill us, then dependability on love from another person becomes loosed.
+We can then receive love from one another in the knowledge and satisfaction of being fully loved by God first, and then graciously accept the love (or even lack thereof) shown to us in relationships here and now that are in a restorative, sanctifying process.

 Showing Love

-Likewise, when we show love to one another, knowing that we are beloved sons and daughters of God, forgiven and renewed in Jesus, we can love each other through Him.
+And when we show love to one another as beloved sons and daughters of God through Christ, the best way to love each other is through Him.
 Husband-Jesus-Wife.
 Wife-Jesus-Husband.
 Me-Jesus-Others.
 Others-Jesus-Me.
-It’s loving one another ‘as God so loved us’, or, loving one another with a large dose of grace, knowing much grace has been given us.
-Or, as we have been loved graciously, so we graciously love one another.
-As we have been forgiven much, so we forgive.
+It’s loving one another with copious amounts of grace, knowing much grace has been given us.
+As we have been forgiven much, so we exercise forgiveness.

 Stress Reduced

-And in marriage, stress is reduced in knowing we can’t love one another to the absolute fullest.
+In marriage, stress is reduced in knowing we can’t love one another to the absolute fullest.
 We were never designed to be able to do so.
-But marriage was given by design, from the God who is Love, to experience love to the fullest capacity here on earth, all the while being dependent on God’s love.
+But marriage was given by design, from the God who is Love, to experience love in the fullest capacity here on earth, all the while being dependent on God’s love.
 To love well and deeply inside of that bond needs the foundational centrality of God in it.

 He is the One who made love possible by demonstrating the greatest sacrificial love gift ever given… Himself… in the person of Jesus Christ, for us, His bride.
 This stands at the pinnacle of the question ‘Can you love me like this?’
-He has pre-empted the question with the greatest marital sacrifice ever, that God did come, Immanuel, ‘God with us’, with the express intent to die for His bride.
+He has pre-empted the question with the greatest marital sacrifice ever, that God did come, Immanuel, ‘God with us’, with the express intent to die for His bride in order live with Her eternally.

 Christmas and Marriage meet.